symfony/symfony-docs/components/type_info.rst

     $type->getCollectionKeyType(); // returns an "int" Type instance
     $type->getCollectionValueType()->isNullable(); // returns true

-Each of this rows will return you a Type instance that will corresponds to whatever static method you used to build it.
+Each of this calls will return you a ``Type`` instance that corresponds to the static method used.
+You can also resolve types from a string (as shown in the ``bool`` parameter of the previous example)
-We also can resolve a type from a string like we can see in this example with the `'bool'` parameter it is mostly designed that way so we can give TypeInfo a string from whatever was extracted from existing phpDoc within PropertyInfo.

 .. note::